USNavalResearchLaboratory/protolib/README.md

                  table at the moment, but may be enhanced in the future.
 Example use of the ProtoTree.

-ProtoRouteMgr:   Base class for providing  a conistent
+ProtoRouteMgr:   Base class for providing  a consistent
                  interface to manage operating system (or
                  other) routing engines.